vpukhanov/urbanite/README.md

 ## Testing

-Run tests with `bin/rspec`.
-The project uses RSpec for unit and integration testing.
+The project uses RSpec for unit and integration testing, run tests with `bin/rspec`.

 ## Code Style

 Rubocop is used for code linting and formatting.
 Run `bin/rubocop -a` to automatically fix style issues.
 The project follows the [Ruby Omakase style guide](https://github.com/rails/rubocop-rails-omakase).
+